 Additionally, both instruments use pick-ups, which means that the electronic pick-ups communicate the string’s vibrations through the amplifier.

-They often share similar knobs as well, including the tone and volume knob, and in some cases, the bass guitar can be switched from the bridge to neck pickup.
+They often share similar knobs as well, including the tone and volume knob, and in some cases, the bass guitar can be switched from the bridge to the neck pickup.

 With that said, however, the differences between the two types of pick-ups on the bass guitar are far less pronounced on the bass guitar in comparison to the 6-string, but we’ll talk more about that in a minute.